jacobhmurphy/ninja-tasker/README.md

 * IDEA
 ----------------------
 ** Web Designer / UI Designer
-- create a wireframe
+- create a wireframe - DONE
-- create a mockup / htmls / framework
+    - create a mockup / htmls / framework, e.g. Bootstrap
-- create html page of the mockup
+- create html page of the mockup - DONE
 - style the html page
+    * using Figma to design the logo for the site

 * Project Setup